Trillionz4T/pokedex/README.md

 # pokedex
-This is a React.Js utilising the pokeAPI
+This is a React.Js application utilising the pokeAPI